totuk2/packer/README.md

 3D Bin Packing
 ====

-This project is a fork from @github/enzoruiz implementation of 3D Bin Packing available [here](https://github.com/enzoruiz/3dbinpacking.git) version py3dbp==1.1.2.
+This project is a fork from Enzo Ruiz implementation of 3D Bin Packing available [here](https://github.com/enzoruiz/3dbinpacking.git) version py3dbp==1.1.2.
 Original 3D Bin Packing implementation is based on [this paper](erick_dube_507-034.pdf).
 The code is based on [gedex](https://github.com/gedex/bp3d) implementation in Go.

 ## Features